codsen/codsen/packages/ranges-push/readme.md

 All contributions are welcome.
 Please stick to [Standard JavaScript](https://standardjs.com) notation and supplement the `test.js` with new unit tests covering your feature(s).

 If you see anything incorrect whatsoever, do [raise an issue](https://github.com/codsen/string-slices-array-push/issues).
-If you file a pull request, I'll do my best to help you to get it merged as soon as possible.
+If you file a pull request, I'll do my best to merge it quickly.
 If you have any comments on the code, including ideas how to improve something, don't hesitate to contact me by email.

-If something doesn't work as you wished or you don't understand the inner working of this library, do raise an issue.
+If something doesn't work as you wished or you don't understand the inner working of this library, _do raise an issue_.
 I'm happy to explain what's happening.
 Often some part of my README documentation is woolly, and I can't spot it myself.
 I need user feedback.

 Also, if you miss a feature, request it by [raising](https://github.com/codsen/string-slices-array-push/issues) an issue as well.